scrum-for-developers/worblehat/README.md

 To release for example version 1.2 follow these steps:

-1. Set next development version: `mvn -Pinclude-acceptancetests versions:set -DnewVersion=1.2 -DgenerateBackupPoms=false`
+1. Set next development version: `mvn versions:set -DnewVersion=1.2.0 -DgenerateBackupPoms=false`
 1. Create a tag and push the tag back to the team repository
 1. Let jenkins build the release and deploy it to the test and production environments
-1. Bump the version for the next development iteration: `mvn -Pinclude-acceptancetests versions:set -DnewVersion=1.3-SNAPSHOT -DgenerateBackupPoms=false`
+1. Bump the version for the next development iteration: `mvn versions:set -DnewVersion=1.3.0-SNAPSHOT -DgenerateBackupPoms=false`